joakimk/devbox-tools/README.md

     >> Checking dependency ruby: 2.2.0 unavailable (autodetected).
     >> Development environment could not be setup.

-    # You revert to older ruby in your repo...
+    # You revert to an older ruby version in your repo (e.g. in Gemfile or .rvmrc)...

     OFFLINE=true dev
     >> Checking dependency ruby: 2.1.0 installed (autodetected).